 Mr. Meyer has provided expertise and analyses on intellectual property valuation and licensing matters in a wide range of industries.
 His extensive intellectual property experience includes analyzing financial and economic damages related to alleged infringement and misappropriation of patents, trademarks, copyrights and trade secrets.
 Mr. Meyer has consulted on many products across a variety of different industries, including computer hardware and software, integrated circuits, consumer goods, flash memory, pharmaceuticals, medical devices, cosmetics, plastic bottling, spinal implants, insulin pumps, telecommunications equipment, satellite television, display monitors, biotechnology, computer maintenance and servicing, cellular communications, aircraft, athletic footwear, and automotive diagnostic equipment, as examples.
 Mr. Meyer has extensive experience in determining royalties for technology subject to FRAND requirements in jurisdictions around the world.
 In Apple v.
 Qualcomm FRAND litigation, Meyer's disclosure of proposed testimony to the Court stated, "...whether the royalty rates and related fees paid by Apple/or and the CMs adhere to FRAND...issues surrounding FRAND licensing including Apple's, the CM's and Qualcomm's licensing practices, as well as the royalty that would apply to making, using, selling, offering for sale and/or importing products, encompassed by any valid, standard-essential, non-exhausted and infringed patent claims at issue in this lawsuit".

 On behalf of the Defendant, MGA Entertainment, Mr. Meyer provided rebuttal testimony to a $1.8 billion damages claim made by Mattel in a copyright infringement matter involving “Bratz” fashion dolls.
-After a lengthy trial, the jury only awarded $10 million in copyright damages, and $30 million for each of three separate claims.
+After a lengthy trial, the jury only awarded $10 million in copyright damages.

 Mr. Meyer testified to Plaintiff Oracle's damages in a copyright infringement dispute against SAP involving enterprise software.
 The jury returned a verdict of $1.3 billion, which was reported by Bloomberg News as the largest jury verdict of 2010 and the largest copyright infringement verdict ever.
 The parties reached a settlement in 2014 with SAP paying $477 million in total compensation to Oracle.